CartoDB/carto-selfhosted-helm/docs/README.md

 # Documentation

 > **Important**
-> The following documentation has been deprecated and we'll be eventually migrated to docs.carto.com
+> The following documentation is deprecated and will eventually be migrated to docs.carto.com